 What Relief is the Result of an Antidumping or Countervailing Duty Investigation? top

-If both Commerce and the International Trade Commission make affirmative findings of dumping and/or subsidization and injury, Commerce instructs the U.S. Customs Service to assess duties against imports of that product into the United States.
+If both the Department of Commerce and the International Trade Commission make affirmative findings of dumping and/or subsidization and injury, the Department of Commerce instructs the U.S. Customs Service to assess duties against imports of the investigated product into the United States.
 The duties are assessed as a percentage of the value of the imports and are equivalent to the dumping and subsidy margins, described above.
-For example, if Commerce finds a dumping margin of 35%, the U.S. Customs Service will collect a 35% duty on the product at the time of importation into the United States in order to offset the amount of dumping.
-Information on the U.S. Bureau of Customs and Border Protection may be found at http://www.cbp.gov.
+For example, if the Department of Commerce finds a dumping margin of 35%, the U.S. Customs Service will collect a 35% duty on the product at the time of importation into the United States in order to offset the amount of dumping.
+Information on the U.S. Bureau of Customs and Border Protection may be found at https://www.cbp.gov.

 How Long Does it Take for Antidumping or Countervailing Duty Orders to Be Issued? top

-If both the International Trade Commission and the Department of Commerce make affirmative preliminary determinations (within 190 days of initiation of the antidumping investigation, or 130 days for a countervailing duty investigation) importers are required to post a bond or cash deposit to cover an estimated amount for the duties which would be collected in the event that an AD or CVD order is issued upon the completion of the investigations.
+If both the International Trade Commission and the Department of Commerce make affirmative preliminary determinations (within 190 days of initiation of the antidumping investigation, or 130 days for a countervailing duty investigation) importers are required to post cash deposits to cover an estimated amount for the duties which would be collected in the event that an antidumping or countervailing duty order is issued upon the completion of the investigations.
 Typically, the final phases of the investigations by the Department of Commerce and the International Trade Commission are completed within 12 to 18 months of initiation.

 What Are the Requirements for Filing an Antidumping or Countervailing Duty Petition? top